A detail of the cross vaults and stain glasses in a church in Segovia, Spain

 You should have studied more for the test.

-Deber can also be used with the preposition de but, in that case, it expresses something different.
+Deber can also be used with the de but, in that case, it expresses something different.
 We’ll cover that below, so stick around!

 Negative